remult/remult/README.md

 #### Remult :heart: Code Sharing

-With model types shared between frontend and backend code, Remult can **enforce data validation and constraints, defined once, both in the front-end and witin back-end API routes**.
+With model types shared between frontend and backend code, Remult can **enforce data validation and constraints, defined once, both in the front-end and within back-end API routes**.

 ## Getting started
 The best way to learn Remult is by following a tutorial of a simple Todo web app with a Node.js Express backend.